U-WISDOM/u-wisdom.github.io/pages/services.md

 UWISDOM provides bioinformatics services and resources to the U of Washington.
 We bring expertise in multi-omics, statistics, and machine learning to help you glean novel insights from your biological data.
 We offer assistance with experimental design, data analysis, and manuscript publication.
 Whether it is a one-time meeting or many years of collaboration, we are here for you!

+## <a href="/services/buyout">Our buy-out model</a>

+UWISDOM operates through time buy-outs wherein a percent of our bioinformatician's time is contracted for a defined number of days to months.
+Learn more, <a href="/services/buyout">here</a>.

 ## <a href="/services/data-analysis">Data analysis</a>

 From DNA to RNA to protein, our bioinformaticians have experience in many multi-omic data types.
 We provide customized analysis of your data including data cleaning, statistical modeling, and visualization.
 Learn more, <a href="/services/data-analysis">here</a>.